 - Winter Carnival—AFROTC placed first in the month-long statue category for student organizations in 2012.
 Detachment 400 also participated in Winter Carnival events including snow volleyball, human dogsled races, and stage review.

 - Shadow Day—During spring Preview Day events, prospective students can experience a one-night stay in a residence hall and life as a cadet for a day.
+To participate in Shadow Day, please fill out the Shadow Day Interest Form.

 - Fall Dining Out and Spring Military Ball—Formal events where cadets may bring guests and experience a military ceremonial dinner, usually with special guests and a guest speaker